History of my Station and HAM Radio Life..

 I have been active on all the DigiModes most of them from the start of the mode.
 Starting from Amtor, Olivia, FelHell, ThorB, PSK modes, FSK modes, MFSK and now on JT modes.
 The Digital Modes somewhat takes away the ‘Human Touch’ from the hobby but it keeps attracting the newcomers to the hobby which is vital for the survival of the hobby in the long run.
 I am fascinated by the ability of the micro computers to decode and drag the callsigns and details from the noise which is not even heard or ‘seen’ by humans.
 Things will be more interesting in this new paradigm of the hobby.

 DXCC and contest wins

 After completing my DXCC, I do not collect QSL cards anymore.
 But I reply 100%.
-If you need my card for your award or your personal collection, please request through Paypal or Direct.
+If you need my card for your award or your personal collection, please request through Paypal.
 More information about this is in qrz.com.
 I do not upload my log to online servers and please don’t ask me to do so.

 Overseas Ham Radio Experience

 Starting from 1999, visiting Trondheim Norway as an Exchange student, I was able to visit nearly 20 countries.
 I was able to associate with local hams/clubs in these visits and was able to obtain local callsigns for operating longer periods.
 My US callsign KA5MAL, Maldivian callsign 8Q7ED are some of them.
 In other countries I operated using guest callsigns like SM0/4S7AB, LA/4S7AB, 9M0/4S7AB etc…

 The overall experience of seeing how other hams are doing things better in terms of antennas, operating practises, contesting etc.. was truly a lifetime experience.
 This inspired me to make things better at home station.
 Most of all the humans behind the fist was the greatet wealth I earned during my overseas visits.

 Where I live ..